Best Credit Card Combo Strategy

 Citi Custom Cash (5x top category)Citi Double Cash (2% flat)$0No-fee cash back simplicity

-The Chase trifecta is the most widely used card combination in travel rewards.
-It works by pairing two no-fee cards — the Freedom Flex and Freedom Unlimited — with one premium card (Sapphire Preferred at $95/year or Sapphire Reserve at $550/year).
-All three cards earn Chase Ultimate Rewards points, which consolidate in your Sapphire account and become transferable to 14 airline and hotel partners.
+The most widely used combination in travel rewards pairs two no-fee cards — the Freedom Flex and Freedom Unlimited — with one Sapphire: the Preferred at $95 a year or the Reserve at $550.
+All three earn Chase Ultimate Rewards, which consolidate in the Sapphire account and become transferable to 14 airline and hotel partners.

 Chase Trifecta — Card Roles